Hydra: Unifying Document Retrieval and Generation in a Single Vision-Language Model: Method

-\paragraph{Requirement 3: KV-cache-aware generation.} Without KV-cache, each token generation step requires a full forward pass including vision encoder processing of pixel values, which is extremely slow (281 seconds per sample in our measurements).
-We implement KV-cache-aware generation: pixel values are processed on the first forward step, and subsequent steps reuse cached key-value pairs, yielding a ${\sim}38\times$ speedup (7.4 seconds per sample).
+\paragraph{Requirement 3: KV-cache-aware generation (efficiency).} Without KV-cache, each token generation step requires a full forward pass including vision encoder processing of pixel values.
+We implement KV-cache-aware generation: pixel values are processed on the first forward step, and subsequent steps reuse cached key-value pairs.
+On a single B200, forcing a 128-token decode on eight DocVQA samples, the KV-cache-aware path averages 3.06\,s per sample (23.9\,ms/tok) versus 23.38\,s per sample (182.7\,ms/tok) for the re-forward-every-step path, an order-of-magnitude speedup (mean $7.65\times$, median $5.78\times$ on this small sample; \texttt{results/efficiency/kv\_cache\_bench/report.json}).
+The mean/median gap reflects per-sample variance over $n{=}8$; the headline take-away is that re-running the vision encoder per token is a constant-factor regression on the order of $\sim$6$\times$ rather than a precise multiplier.
 This requires calling the base model's forward pass directly (bypassing ColQwen3.5's wrapper, which does not support \texttt{use\_cache=True}) and manually managing the attention mask extension at each step.